A sparse Fast Fourier Algorithm for Real Nonnegative Vectors

 We consider the numerical stability of the proposed algorithm.
 For that purpose, we apply the algorithm to Fourier data being perturbed by uniform noise $\boldsymbol{\varepsilon} = (\varepsilon_k)_{k=0}^{N-1}$, i.e., we have given data

 with $|\varepsilon_k| \le \delta$.
-The above algorithm also applies to noisy data where we have to choose the threshold parameter $T$ suitably.
+The above algorithm also applies to noisy data where we have to modify the threshold parameter $T$ suitably.

-In the noisy case, it is of particular importance to determine the support interval correctly at each iteration step.
-As before, this is achieved by only considering the relevant entries given by the support interval of the preceding periodization.
+In the noisy case, it is of particular importance to determine the support index interval correctly at each iteration step.
+As before, we do this by only considering the relevant entries given by the support index interval of the preceding periodization.
 Additionally, the threshold parameter $T$ has to be set in order to distinguish between relevant components of ${\bf x}$ and noise.

 Let us now give some numerical examples.
 We measure the noise level for the Fourier data using the signal-to-noise-ratio